Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: conclusion

 \section{conclusion}

-This parser proposes AdaParser, an effective and adaptive log parsing framework using LLMs with SG-ICL and self-correction.
-To facilitate accurate log parsing, AdaParser employs the LLM to self-correct potential parsing errors in the templates it generates.
+This paper proposes AdaParser, an effective and adaptive log parsing framework using LLMs with SG-ICL and self-correction.
+To facilitate accurate log parsing, AdaParser employs the LLM to self-correct potential parsing errors in its generated templates.
 Furthermore, AdaParser maintains a dynamic candidate set composed of previously generated templates as demonstrations to adapt evolving log data.
-Extensive experiments on public large-scale datasets demonstrate that AdaParser outperforms all state-of-the-art methods, even in zero-shot scenarios.
-Moreover, when integrated with different LLMs, AdaParser consistently enhances the performance of the utilized LLMs by a large margin.
+Extensive experiments on public large-scale datasets show that AdaParser outperforms state-of-the-art methods, even in zero-shot scenarios.
+When integrated with different LLMs, AdaParser consistently enhances the performance of the utilized LLMs by a large margin.
 We believe AdaParser would benefit both practitioners and researchers in the field of log analysis.